For Districts - Forms

 District supervisors take office on the first Monday in December on the year in which they are elected or appointed.

 It should be noted that all terms of office will end in December of even-numbered years only.
-Full term elected and appointed positions will begin term of office after taking the oath of office in December.
-If filling an unexpired term of an elected or appointed supervisor, office will be assumed after the commission approves the appointment and the supervisor takes the oath of office.
-For example, in 2014 there will be three supervisors on each district board in NC whose terms will expire - two elected and one appointed.
-No supervisor terms will expire in 2015.
-In 2016, there will be two supervisors on each district board in NC whose terms will expire - one elected and one appointed.
+Full-term elected and appointed positions will begin their term of office after taking the oath of office in December.
+If filling an unexpired term of an elected or appointed supervisor, the office will be assumed after the commission approves the appointment and the supervisor takes the oath of office.
+For example, in 2018, there will be three supervisors on each district board in NC whose terms will expire - two elected and one appointed.
+No supervisor terms will expire in 2019.
+In 2020, there will be two supervisors on each district board in NC whose terms will expire - one elected and one appointed.

-Original copies of the forms referenced below should be maintained on file in district offices and kept according to locally adopted retention schedules.
+Original copies of the forms below should be maintained on file in district offices and kept according to locally adopted retention schedules.
 For reference, copies should be uploaded to the division by districts - instructions for the use of the Quick List of Naming Conventions for Files on the SharePoint system are available here.
 Older versions of the forms will NOT be accepted; please make sure you are using current forms posted on this site.